 From our global network of offices, Sovereign creates practical solutions wherever your business takes you.
 Our teams are ready to help both start-ups and established players to navigate the legal and regulatory implications of blockchain and other distributed technology using our knowledge and experience of both financial services regulation and the wider commercial context.

 Sovereign offers company formation and management in all major jurisdictions, together with comprehensive advice and support to assist companies of all sizes to establish business operations successfully.
 We also provide the administrative support to maximise opportunities and achieve long-term sustainability, from full back-office solutions to assistance with tax and regulatory compliance.
-This includes accountancy, human resources, pensions, insurance, trademark and intellectual property protection, obtaining local licences and permits, executive relocation and specialist tax advice.
+This includes accountancy, human resources, pensions, insurance, obtaining local licences and permits, executive relocation and specialist tax advice.